not-caesar/git-test/README.md

 # git-test
 My first github repo!
-With the help of Odin!
+I'm learning how to use git with the help of The Odin project.
-Petit test